athomasq/athomasq.github.io/navigation/blog.md

 - Hiring rarely solves fundamental business problems
 - Adding more people usually slows you down
 - Hire slowly and carefully
-- People who believe in the mission are better than people who are motivated by money
+- Missionaries are better than mercenaries
+- Attitude (enthusiasm, hard work, rate of growth) matters
+- Hire people who are okay with rapid change and incomplete info
 - Company culture will emerge whether you like it or not
 - So it's better to plan and design it from the start

 **4. Market**
+- Build what the market wants, not what you think they should want
-- "Get out of the room!" -- don't just build in a vacuum, get market feedback
+- "Get out of the room!" -- don't build in a vacuum, get market feedback
 - Spend as much time as possible listening to customers
-- Solve genuine customer needs -- don't build a "solution looking for a problem"
+- Don't build a "solution looking for a problem"
 - Don't fool yourself about your product, company, growth, or market
 - Don't avoid, deny or ignore problems
-- Assume that your competition is smart; understand where and how you are different
 - Every decision has tradeoffs; bias towards speed and learning
-- Brand, reputation and trust are precious, hard to build, and easy to lose
+- Brand, reputation, trust are precious, hard to build, and easy to lose

 **5. Finances**
-- Revenue growth solves all problems, so it should be your highest priority
+- Revenue growth solves all problems, and should be your highest priority
 - Spending is a one-way street -- easy to increase, very hard to decrease
 - Having a low burn rate is the single most powerful way to increase your odds of success
 - Low burn means you have optionality and you control your own destiny